arunsasidharan84/ANGEL_PsychoPy/README.md

 The E-Prime (version 3) files are placed within the corresponding Template folders, and represent the original paper version of the paradigm.
-This Psychopy recreation keeps the logic explicit rather than attempting a binary-level translation.
+This Psychopy recreation keeps the logic explicit and has more options for shorter implementation rather than attempting a binary-level translation of the paper.

 The resource images and sounds are shared by Psychopy and EPrime versions, directly from:
 - `EPrimeFiles/CCS_EEG_ANGELv2_Level2_Template`